lightweight-software-development/lsd-storage/design/Dual storage.md

   - Then Persistent store requests updates from remote store shared area and applies actions to state controller
   - Then Persistent store applies actions from local store to state controller and notifies if any invalid
     - State controller updates state
-  - Persistent store sends update to remote store user area with valid new action
+  - Persistent store sends update to remote store shared area with valid new action